 Nuclear reactors are to function at a safe level, in a continuous way during weeks, months and years.
 It is important to have absolute control over the neutron capture process.
 Reactors powered by natural uranium are the more difficult to operate, owing to the very low concentration (0.7%) of the fissile uranium 235 in natural uranium.
 Most modern reactors burn nuclear fuels that are enriched from 0.7% up to a 3.5-4%. level, using the techniques of Isotopic separation.
 This allows enriched uranium to be used in pressurised or boiling water reactors, by far the most common type of reactor functioning today.

-This repartition of the neutrons in a pressurised water reactor shows the different roles played by slow and fast neutrons.
+This repartition of neutrons in a pressurised water reactor shows the different roles played by slow and fast neutrons.
 Slow neutrons are responsible for most of nuclear fission and therefore help sustain the chain reactions.
 Fast neutrons, on the other hand, play a small role in fission but can transform nuclei of uranium 238 into fissile plutonium 239.
-Other neutrons are lost when they are captured by 'sterile' nuclei or when they escape from the reactor as they slow down.
+Other neutrons are lost when they escape from the reactor or are captured by ‘sterile’ nuclei.
 Among these, some can poison the performance of the reactor, others are used for the control of the chain reaction (control rods).

 French pressurised water reactors work with uranium fuel containing 3.5% fissile uranium 235.
 For the chain reaction to be maintained, the neutron loss must be significantly reduced in the remaining 96.5% of the fuel and in the other non fissile materials in and around the core of the reactor.